ZanderWilkinson/rp1b_task2/README.md

 # RP1b Task2: Variant Calling Pipeline
-This repository contains all the three scripts (task2_part1.py, task2_part2.py, main.py) and files, needed for the RP1b Task 2 assignment.
+This repository contains all the three scripts (task2_part1.py, task2_part2.py, main.py) and files, needed for the RP1b Task 2 assignment (two real Ecoli FASTQ files too large for upload, found in CLIMB mentioned below).
 Aimed at exploring genome mutation simulation, perfect read simulation and multi-caller pipelines and validation.
 This README file contains the complete guide to run these scripts, and includes a discussion of results with a worked example.

 ## Setup
-This section highlights the dependencies, tools and enviroment required to run the scripts within this project.
+This section highlights the dependencies, tools and environment required to run the scripts within this project.
 The workflow of the pipeline is directed by the main Python script, main.py, which chronologically executes functions, and BASH scripts within Python using the subprocess module.

 ### Conda Environment
 This codebase was run in a Conda virutal enviroment within CLIMB computing (path: /shared-team/people/zander/Task2/), due to issues with compatability between bioinformatics tools, specific versions are needed to run these scripts.
 In the BASH terminal in CLIMB, use the following code to create and activate the necessary environment: